 If the app tells you that you’re too close to the camera, move until you’re at the proper distance.

 In Portrait Mode, you also get to change the lighting in your photo through Portrait Lighting.
-By tapping the screen, you can make your image look like you took it in a stage or even a studio.
+By tapping the iPhone camera screen, you can make your image look like you took it at a stage or even a studio.

 To use Portrait Lighting, you first need to select Portrait Mode in the camera app.
 You’ll find the following lighting effects at the lower part of the screen:

-If you don’t want to add any lighting effects, then choose the default setting Natural Light.
+If you don’t want to add any lighting effects, then choose the default iPhone setting Natural Light.
 To create moody portraits, you can try Contour Light.
-On the other hand, if you want professional-looking results, you can select Stage or Studio Light, instead.
+For professional-looking results, you can select Stage or Studio Light.

-The iPhone’s camera evolves all the time.
-So always take your time to learn about the new features your device offers and how to use them effectively.
+The iPhone camera evolves continuously.
+Always take your time to learn about the new features your device offers and how to use them effectively.

-Remember that there’s almost no limit with what you can do when you combine photography skills with technology.
+Remember that there’s almost no limit for what you can do when you combine photography skills and creativity with technology.